 Institutional Learning Outcomes (ILOs) are statements of the general knowledge and skills that all graduates who complete an associate degree or transfer program at Cosumnes River College should be able to demonstrate at the time of graduation, regardless of academic program of study.
 Students completing a certificate or other educational goal will complete an applicable set of these Institutional Student Learning Outcomes.

 Our current ILOs were approved by the Academic Senate and Participatory Governance Council in spring 2019.

-General Education Learning Outcomes (GELOs) enumerate the skills and abilities that students will acquire upon completion of the general education curriculum at Cosumnes River College.
+General Education Student Learning Outcomes (GESLOs) enumerate the skills and abilities that students will acquire upon completion of the general education curriculum at Cosumnes River College.

-Our current GELOs were approved by the Academic Senate and presented to Participatory Governance as informational in spring 2021.
+Our current GESLOs were approved by the Academic Senate and presented to Participatory Governance as informational in spring 2021.

 Program Student Learning Outcomes

 Program Student Learning Outcomes (PSLOs) are broad statements of the most important skills and abilities that students obtain when completing a degree or certificate program.
 PSLOs are listed for each degree or certificate in the college catalog.
 PSLOs are established during the development or revision of the program through the curriculum process.